Tā mātou mahi

 Figure 4

-Similarly, projects in early scoping and planning stages accounted for 47% of the $5.4 billion decrease in the value from existing projects, while 26% came from projects in procurement, 25% from projects in construction and post implementation and 2% from projects reported as on hold.
+Similarly, initiatives in early scoping and planning stages accounted for 53% of the $3.9 billion decrease in the expected costs from existing initiatives, while 33% came from initiatives in construction or post implementation stages.

-In most instances, increases in project value were driven by a change in approach to reporting by selected contributors to better reflect potential costs for full projects, rather than by a change in project scope.
+Changes in expected costs can be driven by a change in approach to reporting to better reflect potential costs for full initiatives, rather than by a change in initiative scope.
 We continue to work with contributors to standardise and align their reporting processes.

 Figure 5